williballenthin/reversing-clj/construct-clj/DESIGN.md

   - lazy unpacking - only unpack what is required
   - cache parsed results
   - maybe clojure map syntax is possible?
+    - no: if we want a map, use `unpack` and create a map.
+    - technical reason: can't update the cache in place.
   - avoid copying data from mmap
   - be able to query the underlying offsets for some field
   - union types would be cool!
   - built-in repr?
+    - resolve enums using a map
+    - resolve bitfields using some data structure

 wants:
   - want: stream unpacking - unpack from a sequence of bytes